matomo-org/plugin-LoginLdap/README.md

 LoginLdap authenticates with an LDAP server and uses LDAP information to personalize Piwik.

-When using LoginLdap, non-LDAP users stored in Piwik's DB will not be able to login, unless they are superusers.

 ## Installation

 To start using LoginLdap, follow these steps: